Frequently Asked Questions

 All first-year students take the same courses in the first semester of their first year.
 Your first semester registration is handled by the Graduate School office and the office of the Registrar.
 After your first semester, you will receive information regarding registration dates and course descriptions for each semester.
-In future semester, students who do not register on time will be assessed a $100 late fee.

 How much are tuition and fees?

 Tuition and fees for all graduate students are waived.

 How do I know if I qualify as a Massachusetts resident?

 Although tuition and fees are waived, it is important for the Graduate School and the Bursar's office to know whether you are enrolled as a Massachusetts resident during your graduate work.
 You must fill out a Proof of Residency form prior to your start or at Orientation.
 Students typically qualify as Massachusetts residents if they live in the state for one year prior to matriculation for purposes other than schooling or if their family has Massachusetts residency and they have left the state for schooling and not established residency elsewhere.
 Your classification as a Massachusetts resident or non-resident is established at the time of your matriculation and will not change during your time in the graduate school.

 If you are on a visa you are a non-Massachusetts resident.

 When and where do I get my student ID card?

 Student IDs are obtained at the Public Safety office on Level A of the main Medical School building.
 You will be receive information from the Graduate School about the option of getting your ID before the start of classes.
 Otherwise, you will go to Public Safety during Orientation to get your ID card.

 When and where do I get a parking pass?